 The course is situated on 165 acres of low, undulating woodland between Farnborough and Aldershot.
-It has a par of 71 and features three par three and two par five holes.
-The par threes, the shortest of which is 168 yards, are a particular challenge for most golfers.
+The 18 holes has, purple, white, yellow, green, red and blue ability tees.
+The three par 3's are a particular challenge for most golfers.

-Measuring 6,550 yards from the white tees, our course is one of the longest golf courses in this area although the fairly level terrain means it remains a comfortable walk for most players.
+Measuring 6,629 yards from the purple tees, our course is one of the longest in this area, although the fairly level terrain means it remains a comfortable walk for most players.

 The first hole is a fairly straight-forward par 5 running alongside the Basingstoke Canal.
 The following two holes allow you to settle into your game before rising to take on a mixture of challenging holes from four through to fourteen.

-Our halfway house provides an ideal place to pick up some refreshments during a round.
+Our Half-Way House provides an ideal place to pick up some refreshments during a round.
 The fifteenth hole is now identified as the "signature hole" of the Army course.
 Beautifully remodelled in 2001 it features a stream flowing between well-supported banks in front of a forward sloping green.
-From any tee positions two solid, well-placed shots are needed to reach the green.
+From any tee position two solid, well-placed shots are needed to reach the green.

 The final four holes provide a demanding finish for even the most accomplished player.
 The eighteenth features a large two-tiered green, rebuilt in 2003, requiring skill and concentration to read the borrows and avoid that dreaded three putt!

 From the final green it is only a short walk up the bank to the clubhouse and some well earned refreshment.